wp-plugins/wp-attention-boxes/readme.txt

 Sometimes you just want to call out attention to a particular important message, or quote, or a collection of links, in a bright yellow box, or similar, in a Blog post.
 And you might do this a lot in your blog entries.

-This plugin keeps a snippet library of these stylized DIV's, and makes them immediately accessible in your edit post page by clicking a button on your html toolbar.
+This plugin keeps a snippet library of these stylized DIV's, and makes them immediately accessible in your edit post page by clicking a button on your html-mode toolbar.

 If after the default activation of your plugin, you find these buttons too space-consuming on your toolbar, you can:
    1. rename them on the Settings/Options page for this plugin, to smaller names
-   2. Disable any of them that you don't need.
+   2. Simply Disable any of them that you don't need.

-   ( a future version really does call for just one button, and them some kind of prompt that asks you which of the DIV's you want to insert )
+   ( a future version really does call for just one button, and them some kind of prompt that asks you which of the DIV's you want to insert - the wp api has probably been improved to make this easy, but f/t work takes me away from this )

 See my <a href="http://stevebailey.biz/blog/apps" target="_blank">Blog</a> for more information.